vbookshelf/Thumb-Drive-App/README.md

 ```

 c.
 Paste this command into the terminal and press Enter:
-(This overwrites the file and changes the file permissions to make it executable.)
+(MacOS quarantines downloaded files.
+This strips the quarantine attribute so that the file is executable.)

 ```
-cat start-mac-app.command &gt; temp && mv temp start-mac-app.command && chmod +x start-mac-app.command
+xattr -d com.apple.quarantine start-mac-app.command
 ```

 d.
 Open the MedAi-Console-v2.0-TDA folder